- really comfortable

 It has a little overly padded top portion, which barely touches the ankle.
 I’m not sure if the added weight is necessary.

 It’s not as robust as the Kayanos, but it’s close.
 It has medium stiffness with some welded overlays to firm up the edges of the heel.

 Because it’s really soft, it may pack out prematurely.

 The heel rubber is much stiffer than the rest of the shoe.
-It’s designed for heel strikers, so I’m not so sure if this will help midfoot and forefoot strikers.
+It’s great for heel strikers, but I’m not so sure if this will help midfoot and forefoot strikers.

 It fits great; the mesh upper is soft and pliable, and it hugs the foot nicely.
 I didn’t experience any heel slip, as well.
 In terms of width, I had no issues with the D width and my wide foot.

 The ride of the ASICS Gel Nimbus 23 is reminiscent of the Clifton 7’s, which I loved.
 It’s really nice underfoot and with tons of impact absorption.

 Although this is a neutral shoe, it very much feels like a Kayano.
 You can feel that arch support because of the plastic medial post, which I don’t particularly like.

 It weighs 11.1 oz, which should be trimmed down by 2-3 oz, in my opinion.